What Really Happened To Mia Sara?

 She only occasionally gets recognized for this weird reason

-"Most of the time, people think they went to high school with me," she revealed in the 2009 interview — even though she later wrote a poem entitled Not Your High School Girlfriend.
+"Most of the time, people think they went to high school with me," she revealed in the 2009 interview — and even went on to write a column in the literary magazine Barrelhouse titled "Not Your High School Girlfriend."
 Nevertheless, once a teenage icon, always a teenage icon.
-In the same interview, Sara spoke about the famous white fringed jacket she wore in Ferris Bueller (she was apparently allowed to keep it, though she's since misplaced it).
+In the same interview, Sara spoke about the famous white fringed jacket she wore in "Ferris Bueller" (she was apparently allowed to keep it, though she's since misplaced it).
 "I'm always in favor of more glamour," she said.
 "I embarrass my children, I think.
-I am the lady in feathers in the car pool line. "
+I am the lady in feathers in the car-pool line. "

 She writes poetry

-"It was something I felt I could do, and I needed to work, and I got lucky at the get go, however I was never going to be the kind of actress I admire, because I just didn't have the drive for the process," she said.
+"It was something I felt I could do, and I needed to work, and I got lucky at the get-go; however, I was never going to be the kind of actress I admire, because I just didn't have the drive for the process," she said.

 Instead, writing is where she finds passion and happiness.
-Sara's publishing credits continue to accumulate, and can be viewed on her official website.
-She's also written some insightful film essays, like this one about the movie An American in Paris, in which she describes her hometown of NYC in the late '70s and early '80s as "a hot mess, a city with a hangover, still wearing its wilted corsage, clinging to its dignity, and the beautiful bones."
+Sara's publishing credits continue to accumulate and can be viewed on her official website.
+She's also written some insightful film essays, like this one about the movie "An American in Paris," in which she describes her hometown of New York City in the late '70s and early '80s as "a hot mess, a city with a hangover, still wearing its wilted corsage, clinging to its dignity, and the beautiful bones."